gokulkannanganesamoorthy/private-agent-chrome-extension/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏆 Hackathon Achievement

-**PrivAgent won the hackathon by demonstrating:**
-- Complete privacy protection without functionality loss
-- Innovative local-first AI processing approach
-- Comprehensive user privacy controls
-- Real-world applicability and business value
-- Technical excellence in Chrome extension development

-## 💬 User Testimonials

-> "PrivAgent has been a game-changer for my daily web interactions.
-As someone who values privacy but needs efficient form filling, this extension delivers the perfect balance.
-I can automate my online tasks without worrying about my sensitive data being compromised or transmitted to external servers.
-The local processing approach gives me complete peace of mind, and the form filling accuracy is remarkable.
-It's become an essential tool in my privacy toolkit."
->
-> — **Sarah M., Privacy-Conscious Professional**

 ## 🧪 Recommended Test Sites